mdn/infra/apps/mdn/mdn-dev/README.md

 # mdn-dev
-This is for the mdn.dev website, its just a static site
+This is for the mdn.dev website, it's just a static site

 As an added bonus this uses lambda@edge to return security headers